GTK-lab/bash/_episodes/02-variable.md

 ## Set your own variables

-The basis form of assign a variable would be like this:
+The basis form of assigning a variable would be like this:

 > variable=value